Delecroix

 The Delecroix was a Belgian automobile.
 First built in 1897, but commercialised in 1898, it was a light car with a rear-mounted engine and a suspension-less tubular frame.

 In 1899, the company started building a model with places for carrying four people.
-It had a single-cylindre 3.5 hp engine.
+It had a single-cylinder 3.5 hp engine.

 A small car with a 2-cylinder De Dion engine was also built.
 This had the added advantage over many of its contemporaries of having the capability to drive backwards.